daniel-walters/chess-viewer/README.md

 The index.rb file can be run with the following commands:
 - '-p [path_to_pgn]' OR '--path [path_to_pgn]'
 This will load the given pgn file into the application
+If the pgn file is located in the pgn folder, the format for the path should be: 'pgn/(filename).pgn'
 - '-t [seconds_between_moves]' OR '--time [seconds_between_moves]'
 This will set how many seconds the program will wait between moves in automatic mode.